 - 10 copies of your school news publication (if you have a print newspaper or magazine)

-- AP Styleguide (if you have one) or mobile app
+- AP Stylebook (if you have one) or mobile app

 - Your technology tools of choice: Laptop, smartphone and digital camera are all recommended but not required